marcgloaguen/marcgloaguen/README.md

 *Data Analysis, Machine Learning, LLM Engineering, Backend Development*

 ### 👋 About me
-Hi, I’m Marc from France, a Senior Python Developer specializing in data.
-I’m passionate about exploring the potential of data, including data engineering, data analysis, and machine learning.
-My journey began with an interest in NLP, and with the advent of new large language models, I’m now focused on fine-tuning them and working on retrieval-augmented generation (RAG) techniques and fine-tuning.
+Hi!
+I’m Marc, from France.
+I am a Data Scientist and Senior Developer specializing in Python.
+I have collaborated on various analytics engineering and machine learning projects.
+I’m now focused to developed fine-tuning and Retrieval-Augmented Generation (RAG) projects for Large Language Models (LLM).

-Currently, I’m shifting my focus towards mastering backend development with Python, particularly using Django.
-I’ve previously worked with several frameworks such as Flask and FastAPI, and now I’m committed to an intensive learning experience with Django to deepen my expertise in this area.
+Currently, I'm shifting my focus towards mastering backend development with Python, particularly using Django.
+This exciting step allows me to diversify my skills and explore new aspects of web development.
+I am always looking for new challenges and opportunities to learn and grow professionally.

 ### 🛠️ Technologies & Tools